IdanHenik/IdanHenik/README.md

 # Hey there !
-I'm Idan Henik - aka [iHenik][instgram] 👋
+I'm Idan Henik - aka [iHenik][instagram] 👋

 ## I'm 25 years old, live in israel and a junior DevOps Engineer.

 - 🌱 I’m currently learning everything 🤣
 - 🥅 2022 Goals: investing myself in a DevOps position
-- ⚡ Hobbies: I love to workout,finance and research new technology
+- ⚡ Hobbies: Workout,finance and research new technology
 - 🔭 for more information about me: [website]